FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_SentinelIntegration/r_st_SentinelEventStates.md

     "title": "Event states",
     "linkTitle": "Event states",
     "weight": "180"
 }An *event state* specifies the current state of a file transfer.
 You choose the information {{< SecureTransport/componentshortname  >}} sends to Sentinel by selecting the event states to report.
-For details, see <a href="../t_st_sentinel#top" class="MCXref xref">Configure SecureTransport to send events to Axway Sentinel</a>.
+For details, see [Configure SecureTransport to send events to Axway Sentinel](../t_st_sentinel#top).

 {{< SecureTransport/componentshortname  >}} uses three pre-defined Sentinel Tracked Objects to report events: